isaacward1/mal-sandbox/README.md

 <br>

-## Setup
-### Removing interference
-1. Follow these [steps](https://github.com/mandiant/flare-vm?tab=readme-ov-file#pre-installation) to disable Tamper Protection and annoying Windows Defender
-2. Disable everything in startup

-### Network Isolation
+## Network Isolation

-Below are firewall rules (ufw) I have applied on the host-level.
+Below are firewall rules (ufw) I have applied at the host-level.
 They (1) block communication with the host system's LAN while allowing outbound traffic to the internet and (2) allow inbound local access to the host's python http server.
-Replace all variable values to align with desired setup.

     var1="mal-NAT-br"   # name of VM's NAT bridge/gateway
     var2="172.16.20.1"  # NAT bridge/gateway IP